HarshaGovindappa/CalculateDaystoBirthday/README.md

 1.Download the code with Downlad.zip

-2.Prerequisites for running the pytest

-3.Make sure python, pytest, pytest-html, jsonschema, requests are installed.
+2.Prerequisites for running the pytest: Make sure python, pytest, pytest-html, jsonschema, requests are installed.

 4.unzip the code, navigate to "CalculateDaystoBirthday" dir and run "pytest --html=report.html -sv"